inseri-swiss/inseri-core-wp/docs/blocks/image.md

 ### Resizing behavior

 If the width and height of the block have a different ratio than the image, different view modes are available.

+## Examples

+[Posts on inseri.swiss](https://inseri.swiss/tag/image/) that make use of the image block.